What Are Stablecoin Payments? A Complete Guide for Businesses

 24/7 Availability

 Global payment flows do not observe business hours.
 Stablecoin rails operate continuously, with no weekend closures or cut-off restrictions.
-This enables businesses to make time-sensitive payments, for example, urgent supplier settlements or margin calls, without waiting for banking hours.
+This enables businesses to make time-sensitive payments such as urgent supplier settlements or margin calls, without waiting for banking hours.

 Full Auditability and Transparency